Last updated on November 24, 2023

 MEDIUM SETUP: Separate shopping approach

-For merchants, Shopping ads account on average for around two third of all Google Ads clicks, and more than 80% of non-branded search ad clicks.
+For merchants, Shopping ads account on average for around two-thirds of all Google Ads clicks, and more than 80% of non-branded search ad clicks.
 With that in mind, it is logical to separate these campaigns from the rest to optimise and analyse them separately.

 1. Create a Performance Max campaign with Merchant Center feed as the only asset